Oceania Insignia accidents and incidents

 |17 December 2018||Other Incidents|

 On December 17, 2018, while berthed in PortMiami, the liner failed the USPH sanitation inspection.
 The inspection (conducted by the US Public Health agency officers) gave the vessel a score of 80 (which is a failure), based on food preparation and galley cleansing.
-Reportedly, all the ship's crew were forbidden to share the information as the brand Oceania Cruises is 5-star ranked.
+Reportedly, all the ship's crew were forbidden to share the information like the brand Oceania Cruises is 5-star ranked.

 On January 24, 2019, CDC officially published the report and the failing score 80 (100-point scale).
 The report indicated that the score was based on heavily soiled (dusty and dirty) food-preparation surface areas.
 Other issues included some of the ship's cold storage units (not standard), flies in food service areas, potentially hazardous food (improperly stored and prepared), potable water (not pH-tested), non-operational testing equipment.